cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 2. Check if all interactive elements that behave the same look the same
 3. Check if all states of the interactive elements have (enough) styling
 4. Fix styling if neccesary
-5. Create and write issues on your repo with issues you cannot fix immediately, add labels using the MoSC0W method
+5. Create and write issues on your repo with issues you cannot fix immediately.
+Add labels using the MoSC0W method

 <!-- User Interface - you design, build and test the user interface by applying interface design principles -->